AnneSoBen/obitools_workflow/README.md

 ## How to cite this repository

-Benoiston Anne-Sophie, Obitools workflow (2022), GitHub repository, https://github.com/AnneSoBen/obitools_workflow
+Benoiston Anne-Sophie, Obitools workflow (2022), GitHub repository, https://github.com/AnneSoBen/obitools_workflow, doi: 10.5281/zenodo.6676578

 Thank you for citing this repository is you use if for your research :)